CodeFarmer2024/CodeFarmer2024.github.io/source/_posts/In-a-time-of-economic-downturn-and-constant-layoffs-why-did-I-foolishly-give-up-a-high-paying-job.md

   In a time of economic downturn and constant layoffs, why did I foolishly give up a high-paying job?
 date: 2024-09-27 17:16:18
-tags: [layoffs, resignation]
+tags: [layoffs, Resignation, High-paying Job, Economic Downturn, Career Change, Self-fulfillment, Life Purpose, Financial Freedom, Workplace Pressure]
-categories: job
+categories: [job]
 ---

 >> Steve Jobs delivered a renowned speech at Stanford University's graduation ceremony, where he said: "You can't connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something - your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life."